obsidiandynamics/tinyrand/README.md

 }
 ```

 There are times when we need our thread to sleep for a while, waiting for a condition.
-When many threads are sleeping, it is generally recommended they back off randomly to avoiding a stampede.
+When many threads are sleeping, it is generally recommended they back off randomly to avoid a stampede.

 ```rust
 let mut rand = StdRand::default();